FBI and Justice Department use court order to try to disrupt Chinese hacking targeting key US infrastructure | KRDO

 The Chinese government has denied the allegations.

-The heads of the FBI, NSA and other senior US officials are set to testify Wednesday on the Chinese cyber activity before the House select committee on the Chinese Communist Party.
+The heads of the FBI, NSA and other senior US officials testified Wednesday on the Chinese cyber activity before the House select committee on the Chinese Communist Party.

 The-CNN-Wire